 (United States)Shop R.F.Simmons jewelry

 (United States, 1925 to the present)

-In 1955 Trifari sued Charel Co. and Charel Jewelry Co. over design copyright infringement and won.
-With this ruling, copyright protection for costume jewelry designs as works of art was established, and jewelry makers added the copyright symbol to their logos.
-As a result, we know that items marked with a copyright symbol were produced after 1955.Shop Trifari jewelry
+In 1955 TKF sued Charel Co. over design copyright infringement and won.
+With this ruling, copyright protection for costume jewelry designs as works of art was established, and jewelry manufacturers added the copyright symbol to their makers’ marks.
+As a result, we know that all costume jewelry stamped with a copyright symbol was produced after 1955.Shop Trifari jewelry

 (United States, 1905 – 1934)

 Wachenheimer Bros.
 Inc. was located at 36 Garnet Street, Providence, Rhode Island, and had a showroom at 303 Fifth Avenue in New York City.
 The firm was started in 1905 by Jacob, Harry and Samuel Wachenheimer, the sons of German-born immigrants who met, married and settled in Manhattan.
 The company was incorporated in 1919 by the brothers and Providence attorney John R.Rosenfeld.
 It remained in operation until around May 1934, although the corporation had been dissolved the previous May.